ajeetraina/todo-list-cloud-development/README.md

 2. **Using docker init:**

-Go to sever/ and client/ folder and use docker init to build Dockerfile and compose file respectively.
+Go to `server/` and `client/` folder and use `docker init` to build Dockerfile and compose file respectively.

 2. **Setup Docker Compose File:**